c-core-labs/pokeyslib/ReadMe.txt

 ---- Change log ----
+18.10.2015: Updates to support new devices, cleaning up the code, support for new features, precompiled binaries for Windows included
 28.05.2015: Minor update (analog input low-pass filter support) 15.04.2015: (Initial) support for new devices, bug fixes 31.12.2014: Improved support for newer devices, fixed Makefile